ahmadelgamal/README-Gen-Pro/README.md

 1. Run `node index.js` (or `npm start`).
 1. Answer the question prompts.
 1. Once completed, check the `output` folder for the `README.md` file.
-1. If you chose to add a gif animation/screenshot file, then either add it to a `./assets/images` folder in your app, or change the relative path in the `README.md` file.
+1. If you chose to add a `gif` animation or `png` screenshot file, then either add it to a `./assets/images` folder in your app, or change the relative path in the `README.md` file to point to the corresponding folder.

 ### Screenshot / Gif Animation
 ![Screenshot / Gif Animation](./assets/images/screenshot.gif)